myreadings1/ECE307/ECE307_mini_projects.md

 - Design and implementation of Bluetooth wireless signal receiver/transmitter.

-- Design and Implementation of 16-bit Arithmetic Logic Unit (+ and -)
+- Design and Implementation of 16-bit Arithmetic Logic Unit (+, -, * , and /)

 - Design and Implementation of 16-bit Floating Point Arithmetic Unit (+ - * /)

-- Design and Implementation of 61-bit Arithmetic Unit ( * and /)

 - Design and implementation of data memory instructions (Store and Load)